International Travel Tips

 - Restricted Party Screening (RPS) is an essential component of your export compliance.
 RPS determines if the individuals and companies with whom you desire to do business are on any government issued restricted, blocked, or denied party lists.
 Please request a restricted party screening for entities and individuals with whom you will be doing business.

-During your travel, if you have a suspicious encounter, please record as much information as you can about the incident and email Will Metcalf at this office upon your return.
+During your travel, if you have a suspicious encounter, please record as much information as you can about the incident and email the Export Control Program upon your return.